amalinazai/my-mobile-app/README.md

 #### `settings` folder

-Used to configure app settings such as `localizations` and `themes`.
+Used to configure app settings such as `localizations`.